kimmknight/rdpx/README.md

 Install rdpx.
 Go to your Start Menu and run it from there.
 If you are running from source, run **server.py**.

-Once running, open a web browser and navigate to: http://127.0.0.1:8080/
+Once running, open a web browser and navigate to: [http://127.0.0.1:8080/](http://127.0.0.1:8080/)

-You will be prompted for a username and password.
-Enter a Windows username and password.
+Enter a Windows username and password when prompted.

-Once you are in, click the **New RemoteApp** button.
+Click the **New RemoteApp** button.
 Enter the name and path of the desired app, then click **Save**.

 You are now ready to access your app(s) from another computer!